Make Flutter Web Apps More Native Like

 Make Text Selectable

 By default, the text in Flutter app is not selectable.
-You can use the SeletableText widget to make text selectable.
+You can use the SelectableText widget to make text selectable.

 Make Links And Buttons Recognized by Browser

 I use Vimium heavily.
-But Flutter rendering all the content into a canvas makes the clickable links and buttons not recognized by the browser, thus makes Vimium not working.
+But Flutter rendering all the content into a canvas makes the clickable links and buttons not recognized by the browser, thus making Vimium not work.
 This is a deal breaker for me, especially it’s something I built that breaks my workflow.

-I found a solution at the end to make links and buttons recognizable.
+I found a solution in the end to make links and buttons recognizable.
 It can be done by enabling semantics support.
 Add this line in the main function after runApp

 :